The top 8 regional NSW property hotspots in 2026

 Point Clare

-Point Clare has only just started gaining attention though.
-In 2025, property values just broke the $ 1 million milestone increasing at a rate of 7%.
-Yet this has hardly deterred buyers from moving to the area.
-The development looks set to continue in the near future.
+Development of the area is in the works.
 Alongside having train stations and a hospital nearby, the area is set to have more schools, shops and cafes added in the coming future.
 All this makes Point Clare the place to be on the Central Coast.

 LGA: Central Coast